softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/GitAndGitHub.md

 ## Git
 - Software that helps keep track of changes within any set of files
-- We can use git be executing it's specific commands in a terminal
+- We can use git by executing it's specific commands in a terminal
 ```
 git <command> <arguments if needed>
 ```